stepankuzmin/copybara-sot/project/README.md

 This is a simple Copybara configuration for a monorepo project.
 Please see [README.md](https://github.com/stepankuzmin/copybara-sot/tree/main?tab=readme-ov-file) for more details.

+This repo acts as a destination repo, aka "public repo".

 ## Pre-requisite

 - [GitHub Personal access token](https://github.com/settings/tokens) with `repo` permissions